reshamas/fastai_deeplearn_part1/courses/dl2/lesson_11_1.md

 - live demo link is broken: http://gh-demo.kubeflow.org/
 - So, I think that's a great story of getting, you know, if Hamel didn't put his work out there, none of this would have happened and yeah, you can check out his post that made it all happen as well.

-## `05:35` sequence to sequence models
+## `05:35` Sequence to sequence models, Machine Translation
 - so talking of the magic of sequence-to-sequence models, let's build one!
 - So, we're going to be specifically working on machine translation.
 - Machine translation is something that's been around for a long time.
 But, specifically, we are going to look at an approach called neural translation which is using neural networks for translation.
 - And they didn't know... that wasn't really a thing in any kind of meaningful way until a couple of years ago.
-And so, thanks to [Chris Manning](https://twitter.com/chrmanning?lang=en) of Stanford for that
+And so, thanks to [Chris Manning](https://twitter.com/chrmanning?lang=en) from Stanford for the next 3 slides.
+- [in] 2015, Chris pointed out that neural machine translation first appeared properly and it was pretty crappy compared to the statistical machine translation approaches that use kind of classic, like feature engineering and standard NLP kind of approaches of lots of stemming and fiddling around with word frequencies and n-grams and lots of stuff.
+- By a year later, it was better than everything else.
+This is on a metric called **BLEU**.
+We're not going to discuss the metric because it's not a very good metric, and it's not very interesting, but it's what everybody uses.
+- **BLEU** (bilingual evaluation understudy) is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
+Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is" – this is the central idea behind BLEU.[1][2]
+BLEU was one of the first metrics to claim a high correlation with human judgements of quality,[3][4] and remains one of the most popular automated and inexpensive metrics.
+- So, that was the BLEU metric [20] as of the time when Chris did this slide.
+As of now, it's up here, it's about 30.
+- So, we're kind of seeing machine translation starting down the path that we saw starting computer vision object classification.